chrismichaelscott/jsmock/README.md

     var myMock = jsmock.mock(userRESTClient);

     // The user controller needs a REST client...
-    // but that's not goot for testing as the service may not be up
+    // but that's not good for testing as the service may not be up
     // so give it a mock
     var controllerUnderTest = new userController(myMock);